sdsu-its/book-vive-setup/setting-up-the-room.md

+# Setting Up the Room
-# Launching Steam
+## Launching Steam

-\(Steam is the application that houses all of the virtual reality applications\)
+Steam is the application that houses all of the virtual reality applications

 1\) Double-click the Steam icon found on the Desktop